eudaq/eudaq/README.md

 eudaq
 =====

-eudaq Multi-platform Data Acquisition Framework main repository
+A Multi-platform Data Acquisition Framework

+### First steps

+Please check out the online documentation at http://eudaq.github.io/

+### Other sources of documentation

-A user manual is provided as LaTeX source files in the repository; to generate the pdf, follow these steps:
+The user's manual is provided as LaTeX source files in the repository; to generate the pdf, follow these steps:
 ```
 cd build
 cmake -DBUILD_manual=ON ..